 Those participating in a community solar garden with multiple subscribers are only credited at the retail rate for excess power they generate if the garden facility is on the same distribution feeder as their home or business.
 If a subscriber gets his or her power from a different distribution feeder, he or she is credit at the wholesale electric rate instead.

 Dependent on system size and winning bid price

 |Official Web Site|

-Like a growing number of states, Delaware’s moving from rebate-style incentive programs to performance-based incentive programs.
-Following Delaware’s Solar Renewable Energy Credit (SREC) program Delaware launched a pilot program.
-The pilot, for compliance year 2011, was designed to create an SREC market within Delaware, upon which solar owners (home and business) could sell SRECs.
-It was designed for evaluation and revision, but the state has not yet renewed the program or introduced the final version of the incentive program.
+Delaware’s traded a rebate-style incentive programs for this performance-based incentive for solar.
+Delaware’s Solar Renewable Energy Credit (SREC) program was designed to create an SREC market within Delaware, upon which solar owners (home and business) could sell credits for the solar energy they produce.

 State Loan Program